-The auditioning student and Suzuki graduates continue their musical education through four levels of orchestra.
+The auditioning student and Prelude graduates continue their musical education through four levels of orchestra.
 Auditioning students are placed in an orchestra that will provide the right level of challenge for their skills.

 The Lakeland Strings is the orchestra for our younger students to introduce them to the string orchestra.
 They perform different parts within the ensemble, including both melody and harmony, while learning the important contribution of each part and instrument.
 They improve their skills while learning new keys, dynamics, styles and techniques in ensemble playing.

 Students have the opportunity to develop within the orchestra and advance from beginners to leaders of this group.
 There is a strong nucleus of players that help the group perform more challenging music at each concert.
 To assist the newest members of the Lakeland Strings, our Symphony Strings and Symphony Orchestra players volunteer to assist at each rehearsal to keep individuals from feeling lost or overwhelmed.
 These Big Brother/Big Sister mentors unite our groups and add to the family feeling, as well as inspire our younger members.
 Under the experienced, nurturing, and energetic direction of Carol S. Meiseles, this group is a fabulous ensemble for young musicians!

 The Lakeland Strings meets Monday evenings from 5:30 to 6:45 p.m.